-Since it was developed in 2013 by Code for Africa technologists in partnership with The Star, use of the Dodgy Doctors tool has grown tenfold from an average 20 SMS requests daily to an average of 215.
-When stories are broken about fake doctors or questionable conduct by those in the health professions, the number of people using the tool spikes even higher.
-For example, within hours of the fake gynecologist story being broken, people rushed to the Dodgy Doctors platform to check on doctors.
-The number of SMS requests rose from 30 to 720 within the space of two days.
+Since Dodgy Doctors was developed in 2013 by Code for Africa technologists in partnership with The Star, use of the tool has grown tenfold from an average of 20 SMS requests each day to an average of 215.
+When stories break about fake doctors or questionable conduct by healthcare professionals, use of the tool soars.
+For example, after a investigation exposing a fake gynecologist broke, people rushed to the Dodgy Doctors platform to check on other doctors.
+The number of SMS requests rose from 30 to 720 within two days.

 |Story About the Tool||"Dodgy Doctors tool claims new successes in Kenya"|